-How we Tripled our Leads with Business Card Flash Drives
+How we Tripled our Leads with USB Business Cards Drives

 In 2015 our team went to EXHIBITORLIVE, an annual expo for trade show exhibitors, event managers and marketers.
 We managed to acquire 320 highly qualified leads over the course of just three days, which has generated over $500,000 in sales for us within less than 1 year.

-Here's how we did it using Business Card Flash Drives.
+Here's how we did it using USB business cards.

 Grab a cup of coffee and get comfy, we'll get right into it!